hperrin/svelte-material-ui/README.md

 * You can add props to lower components and elements with things like `input$maxlength="15"`.
 * Ripples are on by default on interactive components, and can be turned off with `ripple={false}`.
 * You can also add ripples to things with the Ripple Svelte action.
-* All standard UI events are forwarded on most components, and input events are forwarded on input components.
+* All standard UI events are forwarded on most components, input events are forwarded on input components, and all MDC events are forwarded.
 * Things like labels and icons are named exports in each component, or you can use 'common/Label' and 'common/Icon'.
 (Except for textfield/select icons, because they are special snowflakes.)

-To bundle this in your own code, you must have a `_smui-theme.scss` file in one of the Sass include paths.
-That is where you define the MDC theme variables.
-See the webpack config in this package for an example.

-## Progress
+## Components

-I'm only going to do things that need to/can be Svelte-ified.
+I've only done components that need to/can be Svelte-ified.
 For some things, like RTL and layout grid, you can just use the MDC packages.

 - [x] [Buttons](https://github.com/hperrin/svelte-material-ui/blob/master/components/button/README.md)
   - [x] Floating Action Buttons